EdgeFirstAI/documentation/docs/datasets/tutorials/management.md

 <figcaption>Vision Dataset Sequences</figcaption>
 </figure>

 Clicking on any of these sequences will open individual images in the sequence with the visualizations of the annotations.
-For more information please see [Viewing Datasets](#viewing-datasets) above.
+For more information please see [viewing datasets](#viewing-datasets).

-!!! info
 Datasets that train Fusion models provide annotations of the object's 3D bounding box.
-For more information on the dataset annotations, please see [EdgeFirst Dataset Format](../format.md#dataset-annotation-format).
+For more information on the dataset annotations, please see the [EdgeFirst Dataset Format](../format.md#dataset-annotation-format).

 <figure markdown="span">
 ![Fusion Annotations](../assets/fusion-annotations.jpg){ align=center }
 <figcaption>Fusion Annotations</figcaption>
 </figure>

-!!! info
 Datasets that train Vision models provide image annotations of the object's 2D bounding box and segmentation mask.
-For more information on the dataset annotations, please see [EdgeFirst Dataset Format](../format.md#dataset-annotation-format).
+For more information on the dataset annotations, please see the [EdgeFirst Dataset Format](../format.md#dataset-annotation-format).

 <figure markdown="span">
 ![Vision Annotations](../assets/vision-annotations.jpg){ align=center }